Esdenera/esdenera-azure-templates/esdenera-firewall-single/README.md

   <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-One Esdenera VM with Azure Network Security Group (NSG).
+One Esdenera Firewall VM with Azure Network Security Group (NSG).

 > THIS IS AN EXPERIMENTAL TEMPLATE.